Best liquid cooler for CPUs in 2025: I've tried all the best AIO coolers and these are my top picks

 In the US:

-- Amazon - Regular savings on the best AIO coolers
+Amazon - Regular savings on the best AIO coolers

-- Walmart - Usually some good savings on liquid coolers
+Walmart - Usually some good savings on liquid coolers

-- Newegg - Big brands with big savings, AIOs for all budgets
+Newegg - Big brands with big savings, AIOs for all budgets

-- Best Buy - Great place to look for a cheap liquid cooler
+Best Buy - Great place to look for a cheap liquid cooler

 In the UK:

-- Overclockers - Plenty of AIO coolers to choose from
+Overclockers - Plenty of AIO coolers to choose from

-- Scan - Over 150 liquid coolers to browse through
+Scan - Over 150 liquid coolers to browse through

 In Australia:

-- Mwave - Lots of big brand AIO coolers to find savings on
+Mwave - Lots of big brand AIO coolers to find savings on

-- Computer Alliance - Liquid coolers to suit every budget
+Computer Alliance - Liquid coolers to suit every budget

 Is an AIO better than an air cooler?

-The first question people have is usually this: Air or water?
+The first question people have is usually this: air or water?
 Air cooling is generally cheaper and simpler.
 High end air coolers are better than ever but they're very bulky, and good quality AIOs generally outperform them.
 Water cooling is more efficient, as water is a better thermal conductor, which means it's better at transferring heat away from your CPU.
 There remains a tiny risk of leakage, but this is becoming exceedingly rare.

 Is an AIO cooler worth it?

 If you really want to go all out, you’re maybe better off with a fully custom water-cooling loop, but they are complicated, expensive, require maintenance, and have far more points of failure.
-AIOs are simple, they’re all but maintenance-free, they're cheaper, and they cool almost as well—the 360 mm and bigger ones do, at least.
+AIOs are simple, they’re all but maintenance-free, they're cheaper, and they cool exceptionally well—the 360 mm and bigger ones do, at least.

 Do you need to refill AIO coolers?

-The reliability of AIO coolers has come a long way.
+The reliability of AIO coolers has come a long way, too.
 AIO leaks are exceedingly rare.
 Like any other mechanical device, there’s always the low possibility of a pump failure, but luckily, modern CPUs have protection built in should it get too hot.
-The bottom line is that you can run an AIO in your system with peace of mind.
-Coolers can 'degrade' over time as coolant slowly evaporates or falls out of the solution.
-Still, these kinds of things are becoming less of a concern as manufacturers learn new tricks and methods after years of testing and feedback.
-A modern AIO should serve you well for many years.

 Can you use an AIO on any CPU?